List of HBO international channels: France

+CIS

-From 2017 to 2022, Amedia broadcast the majority of the HBO programming in Russia and the CIS territories.
+Since 2017, Amedia broadcast the majority of the HBO programming in most of the CIS territories, except in Russia, where broadcasting ceased in 2022 as a result of the Russian invasion of Ukraine.

 Greece and Cyprus

 Nova has a long-term agreement with HBO to broadcast the majority of HBO programs in Greece and Cyprus.
 In 2015, Nova Cinema announced a new output deal with HBO to broadcast the biggest hit series in Greece and Cyprus at the same time with the US.
 The fifth season of Game of Thrones premiered on 12 April 2015 on HBO and Nova Cinema at the same time.

 Belgium and Luxembourg

 On February 19, 2018, Belgian telecommunications company Proximus announced a deal to carry the BeTV bouquet for the distribution of HBO programs in French-speaking Belgium.
 HBO shows airs on Be 1, nicknamed Home of HBO.

 For Flanders, Streamz, which is owned by Telenet and DPG Media, broadcasts HBO shows.

 Baltics

-Since September 1, 2018 telecommunications provider Telia has added HBO streaming services to their networks in Estonia and Lithuania, while Tet carries HBO programming in Latvia.
+Since September 1, 2018, telecommunications provider Telia has added HBO streaming services to their networks in Estonia and Lithuania, while Tet carries HBO programming in Latvia.